carlosjhr64/ascii_mathematical_notation/Script.md

     X*(A*B)*Y
     X*B*A*Y # by commute

+If you don't pass any arguments to `define`, the method will look for the arguments in the current line.
+The current line should be a comment with the 3 arguments:

+    # MyKey MyPattern MySubstitution
+    # define(:MyKey, 'MyPattern', 'MySubstitution')

 The `save` method will save the current state of your definitions into a file in the working diretory, `./script.json`.
 You can also specify the file to save to by giving it the filename.